 Students should not be charged a fee for gap training or assessment provided by an RTO beyond the original enrolment fee.

-This is something that can be addressed in the rectification process; however, ASQA will move forward with the audit assessment of the impact and expects that RTO undertakes the required remedial action.
+This is something that can be addressed in the rectification process; however, ASQA will move forward with the performance assessment (audit) assessment of the impact and expects that RTO undertakes the required remedial action.